romkatv/zsh-bin/README.md

 Assuming that you want to use Zsh 5.8 (who doesn't, right?), ideally you would install it with the official package manager for your OS.
-If your OS doesn't provide an option to install Zsh 5.8, or you don't have root access to install it, this option is out.
+If your OS doesn't provide an option to install Zsh 5.8, or you don't have root access to install it, you'll need to look for alternative installation methods.

 The next thing you can try is to [build Zsh from source]( https://github.com/zsh-users/zsh/blob/master/INSTALL) on the target machine.
 This method allows